mokeyish/gitlab-svgs/README.md

    ![icon-guidelines-no-background](./docs/icon-guidelines-no-background.png)

 1. Once exported, view the .svg file and make sure you don't see `</mask>` or any other fill except for `<path fill="#000">` in the file.
 Otherwise, we cannot change the color of the icon.
+An exception for this is brand icons for companies or products, which may have specific color requirements.
+These icons should be named starting with `brand-`, e.g `brand-slack.svg`.

 ## Preview Application